 There are many different hikes you can take in Glendalough.
 I had my large backpack with me, so I chose the 40 minute path around the Upper Lake to the Old Miner’s Village.

 Glendalough is a beautiful place.
-I was happy with the day trip from Dublin but scheduling 1-2 nights here on a 2 weeks Ireland itinerary is also a great idea.
+I was happy with the day trip from Dublin but scheduling 1-2 nights here is also a grand idea.

 Tour option: Glendalough & Wild Wicklow